Education in Spain: Catalan regions

 Catalonia and the Balearic Islands employ language immersion in Catalan.

 After the 1970s, when Spain became a democracy, Catalonia was given rights over its own education system.
-A law passed in 1983, "Llei de Normalització Lingüística", defined the language immersion system of Catalonia.
+A law passed in 1983, "Llei de Normalització Lingüística a Catalunya", defined the language immersion system of Catalonia.
 By 1986 the entire region had already switched to it.

 The Balearic Islands took more time to make language immersion effective.
 A decree enacted in 1997 established that Catalan must be used in at least 50% of lessons.
 Schools have freedom to add more lessons, and usually they do.

 Valencian Community offers different levels of immersion in Catalan (also known as Valencian in this territory), with the highest level having the widest adoption.
 Before implementing that model, the community offered two paths.
 One path taught Catalan in the Catalan language subject and used it as tuition language in either Social or Natural Science.
 The other path provided immersion in Catalan, approaching the level of the newer advanced immersion.

 The immersion models have faced strong opposition by Spanish nationalists.
 They allege that schools are used as indoctrination centres and that this imposes barriers which worsens academic performance.
 There is no serious investigation that proves that academic results are worse for bilingual students.
 Also proficiency in Spanish amongst Catalan students is the same as the Spanish average.